quicwg/base-drafts/draft-ietf-quic-http.md

 A CONNECT request in HTTP/QUIC functions in the same manner as in HTTP/2.
 The request MUST be formatted as described in {{!RFC7540}}, Section 8.3.
 A CONNECT request that does not conform to these restrictions is malformed.
-The request stream MUST NOT be half-closed at the end of the request.
+The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection is successfully established, the proxy sends a HEADERS frame containing a 2xx series status code to the client, as defined in {{!RFC7231}}, Section 4.3.6.

-All DATA frames on the request stream correspond to data sent on the TCP connection.
+All DATA frames on the stream correspond to data sent or received on the TCP connection.
 Any DATA frame sent by the client is transmitted by the proxy to the TCP server; data received from the TCP server is packaged into DATA frames by the proxy.
 Note that the size and number of TCP segments is not guaranteed to